OctopusDeploy/docs/docs/octopus-rest-api/octopus.client/working-with-spaces.md

 position: 40
 ---

-**Octopus 2019.1** introduced [Spaces](/docs/administration/spaces/index.md).
 Working with anything other than the default space in the Octopus.Client library requires specifying the target space.
 There are two methods of specifying the target space with Octopus.Client:

 ## `OctopusClient.ForSpace`